google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/index.md

 {# wf_updated_on: 2016-09-09 #}
 {# wf_published_on: 2015-09-08 #}

-# Enage and Retain Users {: .page-title }
+# Engage and Retain Users {: .page-title }

 Connect with your users and keep them coming back.
 Use any to improve your site.
-Use **all** if you're working towards a [progressive web app](/web/progressive-web-apps/).
+Use **all** if you're working toward a [progressive web app](/web/progressive-web-apps/).

-Foundational to many of these features is the [web app manifest](web-app-manifest/), if your site doesn't have one, consider adding it.
-It's a simple file that let's you control how your app appears to the user in areas where they would expect to see apps (for example the mobile home screen), direct what the user can launch, and define its appearance at launch.
+Foundational to many of these features is the [web app manifest](web-app-manifest/).
+If your site doesn't have one, consider adding it.
+It's a simple file that lets you control how your app appears to the user in areas where they would expect to see apps (for example, the mobile home screen), direct what the user can launch, and define its appearance at launch.

 <div class="attempt-left">